alangibson27/plus-f/site/content/blog/in-the-beginning.md

 Combine that with time pressures and shifting requirements, and it can be easy to go through the motions and forget *why* you do things the way you do them.
-Best practices only become so because they have been shown to provide benefits, but it's easy to forget this and slip into something of a ritualistic mentality about the way you build software. *If we write the magic number of unit tests, make sure the digits of our release number don't add up to thirteen, and sacrifice a chicken, the software gods will smile upon us and our release will be successful.*
+Best practices only become so because they have been shown to provide benefits, but it's easy to forget this and slip into something of a ritualistic mentality about the way you build software. *If our code coverage metrics hit the magic number, we make sure the digits of our release number don't add up to thirteen, and we sacrifice a chicken, the software gods will smile upon us and our release will be successful.*

 With +F being a personal hobby project, and me being answerable to nobody but myself for its success or otherwise, I wasn't subject to the formalities of software development which I've become used to in my day job.
 I could completely